 Tender and Crispy Sourdough Crackers

 If you bake sourdough bread, it’s easy to keep discard on hand to make sourdough discard recipes.
-I make extra sourdough starter just to use in sourdough discard recipes like pancakes, biscuits, pizza, and crackers!
+I make extra sourdough starter just to use in sourdough discard recipes like Sourdough Discard Banana Bread, Classic Sourdough Pancakes, Sourdough Discard Biscuits, Sourdough Discard Pizza, and so much more!

-Made with simple ingredients and easily customizable, sourdough discard crackers shine on snack boards, with hummus, olive tapenade, or soup or as a snack.
+Made with simple ingredients and easily customizable, this sourdough discard crackers recipe shines on snack boards, with hummus, tapenade, soup or as a snack because they’re sturdy enough to stand up to your hearty dips.

 - crisp, tender